-Mai drawback is that some dogs may not be as friendly as others dog shit
+Mai drawback is that some dogs may not be as friendly as others pose a unreal to responsible dog owners that do the properly manage their pet.

 Irresponsible dog owners that refuse to pick up after their dog and also a concern with pet owners that do not have all the regular vet checks and ensuring up to date vaccines.
-I find that irresponsible dog owners pose a inreacio responsible dog owners inacido ine property manage ineir per-
+I find that irresponsible dog owners dog shit